southworks/azure-botsdk-happybirthday-bamboohr-slack-bot/docs/AzureQueue.md

+# Asynchronous Proactive Messages
+This document explains how to configure the **Birthday Bot** to post messages to an **Azure Queue**.
+The stored greetings can be consumed later by any other service.

 # Azure Queue
 Queue storage gives you asynchronous message queueing for communication between application components, whether they are running in the cloud, on the desktop, on-premises, or on mobile devices.